Introduction

 Serving as a delegate means joining a small group of community leaders who shape Eden Fractal's direction for two months.
 You'll participate in substantive discussions about resource allocation, strategic partnerships, technical implementations, and community culture.
 During your term, you'll:

-- Attend 4 Eden Fractal events (8 hours total over 2 months)
+- Attend 4 Eden Town Hall events (4 hours total over 2 months)

-- Review proposals between events (1-2 hours per event)
+- Review community proposals between and/or during events

 - Participate in Telegram discussions about upcoming decisions